sgersing73/TosecRC/README.md

 # TosecRC
-TOSEC rom collect and management system
+TOSEC rom collect and management system - will coming soon...